Leaving KSC and Loan Repayment

 National Student Loan Data System

 The U.S. government is the lender under the Direct Loan program.
-You will make all repayments to the U.S. government through Borrower Services at the Federal Student Aid Loan Servicing Center.
+You will make all repayments to the U.S. government through their designated loan servicer.
+Please visit NSLDS to determine who your servicer is.

 The lender you borrowed from services private alternative loans.
 Be sure to keep records of each private loan program you participate in.